Galapagos travel Itineraries: how to make the most of your time in Ecuador’s Most Famous Islands

 If you managed to book a late flight you have two options for the afternoon:

-IMPORTANT NOTE – To follow this itinerary, you will need to make sure to book all the tours in advance; otherwise, you will run the risk of not finding a place or that maybe that specific tour doesn’t run on the day you want.
+IMPORTANT NOTE – To follow this itinerary, you will need to make sure to book all the tours in advance; otherwise, you will run the risk of not finding a place or that specific tour may not run on the day you want.
 In this way, you are prepared, and you can shift things around.

 2-WEEKS TRAVEL ITINERARY IN THE GALAPAGOS